handball-referee/referee.app/src/data/en/Guidelines.md

 line.

 ## Execution of a throw (Rule 15)
-Rule 15:7, 3
-rd paragraph and Rule 15:8 include examples of possible faults when executing a throw.
+Rule 15:7, 3rd paragraph and Rule 15:8 include examples of possible faults when executing a throw.
 Dribbling and putting the ball down on the floor (before taking it up again) is an infraction, as well as having the ball in contact with the floor when executing a throw (exception: goalkeeper throw).